RenderKit/embree/README.md

 Thread Creation and Affinity Settings
 --------------------------------------

-Tasking systems like TBB create worker threads on demand which will add a runtime overhead for the very first `rtcCommitScene` call.
-In case you want to benchmark the scene build time, you should start threads at application startup.
-You can let Embree start TBB threads by passing `start_threads=1` to the init parameter of `rtcNewDevice`.
+Tasking systems like TBB create worker threads on demand, which will add a runtime overhead for the very first `rtcCommitScene` call.
+In case you want to benchmark the scene build time, you should start the threads at application startup.
+You can let Embree start TBB threads by passing `start_threads=1` to the `cfg` parameter of `rtcNewDevice`.

 On machines with a high thread count (e.g. dual-socket Xeon or Xeon Phi machines), affinitizing TBB worker threads increases build and rendering performance.
-You can let Embree affinitize TBB worker threads by passing `set_affinity=1` to the init parameter of `rtcNewDevice`.
-By default threads are not affinitized by Embree with the exception of Xeon Phi Processors where they are affinitized by default.
+You can let Embree affinitize TBB worker threads by passing `set_affinity=1` to the `cfg` parameter of `rtcNewDevice`.
+By default, threads are not affinitized by Embree with the exception of Xeon Phi Processors where they are affinitized by default.

 All Embree tutorials automatically start and affinitize TBB worker threads by passing `start_threads=1,set_affinity=1` to `rtcNewDevice`.

 Fast Coherent Rays
 ------------------

-For getting the highest performance for very coherent rays, e.g. primary or hard shadow rays, it is recommended to use packets or stream of rays/packets with setting the `RTC_INTERSECT_CONTEXT_FLAG_COHERENT` flag in the `RTCIntersectContext` passed to the rtcIntersect/rtcOccluded calls.
+For getting the highest performance for highly coherent rays, e.g. primary or hard shadow rays, it is recommended to use packets or streams of single rays/packets with setting the `RTC_INTERSECT_CONTEXT_FLAG_COHERENT` flag in the `RTCIntersectContext` passed to the `rtcIntersect`/`rtcOccluded` calls.
 The total number of rays in a coherent stream of ray packets should be around 64, e.g. 8 times 8-wide packets, or 4 times 16-wide packets.
 The rays inside each packet should be grouped as coherent as